UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 from numpy import cos
 ```

-You just imported two functions, one defining a variable _pi_ and one function that calculates the _cosine_ of a value.
+You just imported two object -- one is the variable _pi_ and the other is a function that calculates the _cosine_ of a value.
 Run: ```cos(pi)```.
-Now clear the console and run again ```cos(pi)```.
-Clearing the console also deletes all imported functions!
+Now clear the console and run ```cos(pi)``` again.
+Clearing the console also deletes all imported objects!

-So what exactly is ```numpy``` above?
+So what exactly is ```numpy```, above?

 (packages_intro)=
 #### Python packages

-The advantage of Python is that it is free and open-source, where any user can write codes and functions and share them online for anyone to use.
-This doesn't limit to individual users, but also applies to big _software development teams_.
+The advantage of Python is that it is free and open-source, where any user can write code and functions and share them online for anyone to use.
+This isn't limited to individual users, but also applies to big _software development teams_.
 If such a team has developed a large set of functions, they typically store them in a _library_ or _package_.
 One such important _package_ is [numpy](https://numpy.org/doc/stable/index.html#), which provides numerous mathematical functions and is widely applied in scientific calculations.

 -	Instead of importing separate functions (e.g. ```numpy.cos```), you can also import the entire package.
 Add to your {ref}`Editor <Fig. 1>` and run: